 Here at the Donders Institute we continue our investigations in healthy controls, with behavioural paradigms matching our rodent approaches.

 The well being of laboratory animals is an issue of crucial importance.
 In our lab we avoid tail pick-ups for mice (we only use cupping or tubing to move) in order to relieve animal from stress and pain.
-All animals are thoroughly handled and habituated to experimenters before the start of any new project.
+All animals are thoroughly handled and habituated to experimenters before the start of any new project (see videos).
 Happier animals for a better science

 Our lab is a funding member of the Translational Neuroscience Unit of the Donders Institute and the RadboudUMC.
 It is a collaborative environment where lab facilities and expertise are shared across multiple labs.
 This movie, that sees Lisa Genzel as one of the authors, gives a feel for this